chiragsakhuja/lc3tools/docs/GRADE.md

 ```

 To build the grader, you must first rerun CMake to make it aware of the new
-source file Then you may build the grader.
+source file.
+Then you may build the grader.
 Navigate to the `build/` directory
 that was created during the [initial build](BUILD.md) and invoke the following
 commands: